synthetic-microstructures/synthetmic-gui/README.md

 - [S. M. Roper](https://github.com/smr29git)

 ### Roadmap
-- [ ] put restriction on the number of grains; you dont want the algorithm to run forever!
-- [ ] add functionality of color by: phase, texture.
-- [ ] allow for selective periodicity
+- [x] allow for selective periodicity
 - [ ] triangulation
 - [ ] add the number of vertices / volume to the metrics
 - [ ] add unique vertices to the downloaded properties